krazydanny/laravel-repository/README.md

 Making Eloquent Queries
 -----------------------

 Unlike get() or save(), query methods work a little different.
 They receive as parameter the desired query builder instance (Illuminate\Database\Eloquent\Builder) in order to execute the query.

+It will allow you to combine queries with caching strategies, as we will cover forward on this document.
+For now let's focus on the query methods only.
 For example:

 To find all models under a certain criteria
 ```php